YaleSTC/yaleldap/README.md

 - Our set of nicknames for Yale's attributes are in `lib/yaleldap.rb`
 - If you think there is a commonly used field we missed, file a github issue! :D
 - If you'd like more control over your YaleLDAP connection, you could do this all manually.
 [Here is a gist](https://gist.github.com/caseywatts/ddea3996853050d1e5ad) of how to use the 'net-ldap' gem to access Yale's LDAP.
-- Here are some examples of what the more vague LDAP terms contain:
+- Here are some examples of what the more vague LDAP terms contain.
+We've included multiple aliases for some of these.
 ```
-Division (general, most people have this)
+Division [listed as division, school] - general category, most people have this.
+For students, this is their school)
   Yale College
   Graduate School of Arts & Sci
   Architecture School